nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all tasks at a specified date
-2. Program shows the list tasks for the specified date<br>
+2. Program shows the list of tasks for the specified date and deadlines up to the specified date<br>
 Use case ends

 **Extensions**